 Symptoms of Malignant Mesothelioma

-Early symptoms of malignant mesothelioma are non-specific and may often resemble viral infections—this means that early diagnosis of this type of cancer is difficult.
+Recognizing malignant mesothelioma symptoms may prove helpful in terms of improving the prognosis of your disease.
+Unfortunately, early symptoms of malignant mesothelioma are non-specific and often resemble viral infections.
+This means that early diagnosis of this type of cancer is difficult and that it is often misdiagnosed.
 Symptoms such as shortness of breath, chest pain, or a persistent cough are not uncommon.
+Most malignant mesothelioma symptoms, however, vary according to specific types of the disease.
 Night sweats, fever, and weight loss are less common in people with pleural mesothelioma.
 Symptoms of peritoneal mesothelioma include pain or swelling in the abdominal area, nausea, weight loss, obstructions in the bowel, and anemia.

 Diagnosis of Malignant Mesothelioma

 Diagnosing malignant mesothelioma quickly and accurately is very important for two reasons.
 First, correct diagnosis is essential so that patients can be treated with a minimum of delay.
-The second reason is that some patients may wish to try and obtain some kind of financial compensation from the company that was responsible for their asbestos cancer exposure.
+Although the malignant mesothelioma prognosis is generally poor, prompt treatment may be helpful.
+The second reason is that some patients may wish to try and obtain an attorney and seek some kind of financial compensation from the company that was responsible for their asbestos cancer exposure.

-Diagnosis is made on the basis of the patient’s symptoms, in conjunction with a physical examination.
-This might include chest x-rays as well as other procedures that are designed to find out what type of cancer is involved and what stage it is at.
+The patient’s symptoms, in conjunction with a physical examination, form the basis of diagnosing mesothelioma.
+Malignant mesothelioma cancer is also diagnosed with the help of chest X-rays as well as other procedures that are designed to find out what type of cancer is involved and what stage it is at.
 The diagnosis is confirmed with biopsies or blood tests that determine whether or not cancerous cells are present in the body.

 Prognosis of Malignant Mesothelioma

-Mesothelioma prognosis (life expectancy) for people with malignant mesothelioma is generally very poor.
-Early symptoms of the disease are so non-specific that this type of cancer is difficult to diagnose early, and by the time an accurate diagnosis is confirmed, around 50% of patients will die within one year.
+As noted, the mesothelioma prognosis, or life expectancy, for people with malignant mesothelioma is generally very poor.
+Because early symptoms of the disease are so non-specific, it is difficult to make an early diagnosis of mesothelioma.
+Malignant mesothelioma cancer, as a result, is often diagnosed during its later stages.
+By the time an accurate diagnosis is confirmed, around 50 percent of patients will die within one year.